-For me, it seems like after I’ve listened to 2 or 3 newer titles, the only available audiobooks are older titles.
+For me, it seems like after I've listened to 2 or 3 newer titles, I don't have unlimited books anymore and the only available audiobooks are older titles.

 So, it is unlimited in the sense that you can keep listening to audiobooks all month long, but they do limit how many of those books can be newer, more popular titles.

 It can be a little glitchy.
 I can do a search for an audiobook and find it on Scribd, but the very next day when I do the same search, it won't show up anywhere.